MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/import-tool.md

 > [!div class="mx-imgBorder"]
 > ![Import Tool flow](media/import-tool-flow.PNG "Import Tool flow")

-Use the Microsoft Dynamics 365 Import Tool (Preview) to prepare your 3D models to use in  Dynamics 365 mixed reality applications.
+Use the Microsoft Dynamics 365 Import Tool (Preview) to prepare your 3D models to use in Dynamics 365 mixed-reality applications.

 ## Two options for preparing 3D models